 Does Medicare Cover Eye Exams?

 For most Medicare enrollees, 100% of the cost of routine vision services must be paid out of pocket.
-The good news is, Medicare may help out with vision costs under three possible conditions.
+The good news is, Medicare vision benefits may help out under three possible conditions.

 Original Medicare Part B Services